 Any set of tools, codes, and practices you have in place that boosts the ranking of your website is a part of SEO.
 The degree of effectiveness will vary considerably between two similar business sites even when they employ the same tools and practices.
 That is because SEO is not as simple as it used to be before.
 The earlier days of SEO involved optimization for keywords and indexing the site for search engines, but the current forms are complicated.
 As of reports from 2017, Google relied on over 200 factors or ranking signals for determining the rank of a site.

 Due to these changes, optimization for search engines, in any form, has become a full-time responsibility.
-SEO has several parts, and you can tell that you need a fresh strategy in place if –
+SEO has several parts as explained by Pierre Goldman, and you can tell that you need a fresh strategy in place if –

 - The SEO page titles do not have keywords.